Horsley Lodge Limited and Horsley Lodge Golf Club

-Horsley Lodge is a proprietary members club affiliated to the English Golf Union and English Ladies Golf Association.
+Horsley Lodge Ltd is a proprietary members club affiliated to England Golf.

-Horsley Lodge Ltd retain absolute discretion in accepting or rejecting any application for membership without prejudice or ascribing any reason for so doing.
+Horsley Lodge Ltd retains absolute discretion in accepting or rejecting any application for membership without prejudice or ascribing any reason for so doing.

-1. The following categories of membership exist and may be available to join: –
+1. The following seven categories of membership exist and may be available to join: –

-• Junior Members (male or female over 8 years but under 18 at 1st April) may use the facilities 7 days a week, but will be obliged to observe any special bye laws with particular reference to the Club’s Child Protection Policy. (see Appendix )
+Junior Members (male or female over 8 years but under 18 at 1st April) may use the facilities 7 days a week, but will be obliged to observe any special bye laws with particular reference to the Club’s Child Protection Policy. (see Appendix X) –

-Prime membership runs between April 1st and September the 31st
+Prime membership runs from 1st April to the 30th September.

-On September the 31st accounts will be disabled until the subscription is renewed.
+On the 30th September accounts will be disabled until the subscription is renewed.